 Our organizational focus has always been about improving education for families in Chicago.
 During Renaissance 2010, we worked to increase the number of high-quality options available to families through the growth of charter and innovative traditional schools.
-Our efforts helped to provide choice to many families who didn’t previously have choices.
+Our efforts created 81 new schools and helped to provide school choices to many families who didn’t have many previously.

 In 2015, we engaged in an organizational relaunch and shifted strategies to address the current barriers to success.
 We believe that all choices need to be high-quality, no matter the school type.
-Our work today is about helping improve school quality and optimizing choice for families.
+Our work today is about improving school quality and optimizing choice for families.